SUNCAT-Center/catmap/docs/source/tutorials/generating_an_input_file.rst

 only be specifying the 0K electronic contribution to the relative formation energies, and these do not have a temperature depndence.

-In practice, today, the value for :math:`H_i` is genreally approximated as being equal to the electronic energy.
+In practice, today, the value for :math:`H_i` is generally approximated as being equal to the electronic energy.
 In this case, the equation becomes

 :math:`G_i = U_i - T*S_i - \sum_j (n_j R_j)`